dancan-sandys/isomanagement/DIGITALOCEAN_DEPLOYMENT_GUIDE.md

-# DigitalOcean App Platform Deployment Guide (No Docker)
+# DigitalOcean App Platform Deployment Guide

 ## 🚀 Overview

-This guide will walk you through deploying your ISO 22000 Food Safety Management System to DigitalOcean App Platform without using Docker containers.
+This guide will walk you through deploying your ISO 22000 Food Safety Management System to DigitalOcean App Platform using Docker containers.

 ## 📋 Prerequisites